KQM-git/TCL/combat-mechanics/elemental-effects/transformative-reactions.md

 * Electro-Charged ticks only remove gauge when they deal damage.
 Both gauges will still decay naturally over time though, with or without damage.
 * 0 gauge Electro attacks don't change Electro-Charged ownership.
 * As of patch 2.5, there is a bug when using Electro as the trigger.
 The Electro aura will not persist after the Electro-Charged ticks, even when the Electro gauge is greater than the Hydro gauge.
 Refer to the [Evidence Vault](/evidence/combat-mechanics/elemental-effects/transformative-reactions.md#ec-hydro-aura-electro-trigger-interaction-is-bugged) for more details.
+* When applying Electro-Charged on enemies already affected by the same reaction, effects that are triggered on-reaction will be triggered.

 ## Shatter